-This client applied for a role of Director/Head of School in the tertiary sector; he gained a job interview was offered the role and accepted.
+This client applied for the role of Director/Head of School in the tertiary sector; he gained a job interview was offered the role and accepted.
 The selection criteria component involved the addressing of a total of seven criteria listed under Essential and Desirable sections.
 In addressing the five criteria listed under the Essential section, content/examples for each one was written and maintained at just under one page.
-Following are part excerpts from three of the criteria.
+Following are part excerpts from two of the criteria.

 High level communication and interpersonal skills with the capacity to successfully negotiate and engage with a diverse range of stakeholders, clients and staff.

 As the lead on numerous natural resource management (NRM) and environmental projects, I facilitated and negotiated between end users, asset owners, funding bodies and consultants to ensure deliverables and expectations were met.
 In my role as Project Officer with the Department of XYZ, I was engaged to negotiate land use issues when landholders were not operating according to compliance.
 In one instance, I led negotiations and facilitated a win-win outcome between diverse groups of stakeholders: two government departments, a group of landowners, and the forestry industry.
 The process involved facilitating initial meetings with each individual stakeholder group separately in order to gain an understanding of their perspectives on the issues at hand.
 Thereafter, my strategy involved finding the commonality amongst all stakeholders and to bring them together on common ground; this avoided conflict and lessened animosity.
 To effect this, I facilitated an onsite meeting, bringing each of the stakeholder groups together to openly discuss their perspectives.
 This meeting was instrumental in securing a resolution that eliminated a potential court proceeding.
 Furthermore, a Memorandum of Understanding (MOU) was drafted outlining key outcomes and undertakings for each stakeholder, and time frames for their deliverables.
-Importantly, a positive atmosphere and camaraderie was developed (reversing the initial animosity felt) between neighbouring landholders as they felt a positive outcome was reached that was not only of benefit to them on an individual level but also on a much wider scale.
+Importantly, a positive atmosphere and camaraderie were developed (reversing the initial animosity felt) between neighbouring landholders as they felt a positive outcome was reached that was not only of benefit to them on an individual level but also on a much wider scale.

 Demonstrated ability to implement business and revenue raising strategies.